DavidT3/XGA/paper/paper.md

 date: 28 January 2022
 bibliography: paper.bib
 ---

-\color{red} At the moment this paper is ambigious on the telescopes it supports, to try and future proof it, but actually I think I should switch it back to being about XMM, then add a future work section \color{black}
 # Summary
 X-ray telescopes allow for the investigation of some of the most extreme objects and processes in the Universe; this includes galaxy clusters, active galactic nuclei (where a supermassive black hole at the centre of the